 The local dimension of the power delivery system is in the midst of its own journey, as it contorts from a traditional, centralized, one-way power flow to the more distributed paradigm of renewable energy resources, batteries and the like.
 The distribution system’s most interesting history lies ahead, and EUCI is chronicling that transition.

 In The News

-EUCI currates articles for our custoemrs from leading news sources to bring you the news that matters in your industry
+EUCI curates articles for our customers from leading news sources to bring you the news that matters in your industry.

 Most of our EUCI accredited courses can be brought directly to your company.
 EUCI is a leading provider of training activities involving energy related policy, design, construction, operations, and regulation.
 Training programs have been provided to commercial, private, and governmental entities since 1987.
 For the last quarter century, EUCI has successfully developed an outstanding reputation by providing our clients with superb customer service and excellent corporate experience in facilitation, training, and providing related support products and materials.